-Isaac Cline, the local forecast Official at the Galveston office of the U.S. Weather Bureau, tried to warn residents of Galveston hours before the hurricane hit, but for many it was too late.
+Isaac Cline, the local forecast official at the Galveston office of the U.S. Weather Bureau at that time, tried to warn residents of Galveston just hours before the hurricane hit, but for many it was too late.

 He wrote this harrowing account of his personal experience during the deadly hurricane:

 "Sunday, September 9, 1900, revealed one of the most horrible sights that ever a civilized people looked upon.
-About three thousand homes, nearly half the residence portion of Galveston, had been completely swept out of existence, and probably more than six thousand persons had passed from life to death during that dreadful night.
+About 3,000 homes, nearly half the residence portion of Galveston, had been completely swept out of existence, and probably more than 6,000 persons had passed from life to death during that dreadful night.
 The correct number of those who perished will probably never be known, for many entire families are missing."

-He added this in a special report published for the September, 1900 edition of the Monthly Weather Review:
+Cline added this in a special report published for the September 1900 edition of the Monthly Weather Review:

 "I believe that a sea wall, which would have broken the swells, would have saved much loss of both life and property.
 I base this view upon observations which I have made in the extreme northeastern portion of the city, which is practically protected by the south jetty; this part of the city did not suffer more than half the damage that other similarly located districts, without protection, sustained."